 Game Five now beckons next Saturday, December 21, when the 05s face Brams United at Wet ’n Wild intent on going into the holidays with that perfect record and top spot intact.

-CSL ROUND-UP EPISODE THREE: 07s SUPER SATURDAY
+CSL FOCUS EPISODE 3: IT'S 07s SUPER SATURDAY

 They come through Exhibition and Hangar double-headers with four wins